debikadutt/FIFA-World-Cup-app/README.md

 # FIFA World Cup 2018 standings - app
 A web application to view the current standings of the FIFA World Cup 2018 games.
 The app paginates over all the groups displaying the relevant information for each team under 8 groups.
+The data is fetched from the api : https://github.com/openfootball/world-cup.json to display data dynamically.
+Also, applied Bootstrap CSS styles to the app for styling the UI.

 # Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.